 Applications for construction of new facilities

-If energy companies want to build new infrastructure – such as constructing a new natural gas pipeline or building an electricity transmission line – they must file a Leave to Construct application with us.
-Our goal is to determine whether the project is in the public interest.
+If utilities want to build new infrastructure – such as constructing a new natural gas pipeline or building an electricity transmission line – they must file a Leave to Construct application with us.
+Our task is to determine whether the project is in the public interest.

 When considering whether to approve a gas pipeline, we look at a number of things, including whether: